kohler/peteramati/doc/psetsjson.md

     increasing `order`, and second by the order they appear in `psets.json`.
 Negative `order` entries appear first.

+* `collate`: boolean

+    If true, then gradesheets allow selecting this grade for many students.

 * `landmark`: string, like "FILENAME:LINE" or "FILENAME:LINE1:LINE:LINE2"

     If set, then in diff display, a text box for grade entry will be placed